Community Boating Center (CBC) is thrilled to complement the success of our sailing initiatives with kayaking and NEW paddleboarding.

-Our kayak program is focused on three goals: (1) Enhancing student choices for healthy lifestyles; (2) Reducing barriers to water sports and activities; and (3) Increasing our capacity to serve urban youth and our community.
+Our paddling program is focused on three goals: (1) Enhancing student choices for healthy lifestyles; (2) Reducing barriers to water sports and activities; and (3) Increasing our capacity to serve urban youth and our community.

 Enhancing Student Choice